Photo by Matthew Henry / Unsplash

 Promote the main branch to production

-By default, the database is created with a default branch called "main"; you can run this command to view the list of a database branches:
+By default, the database is created with a default branch called "main"; to view the list of database branches, run the following command:

 pscale branch list auth-db

-As we can see, the column "Production" value is "No", meaning it is not the production database.
+As we can see, the column "Production" value is set to "No", meaning it is not the production database.
 We need to change it to "Yes" with the command below:

 pscale branch promote auth-db main